How to Set Up WireGuard on a Raspberry Pi

 wireguard raspberry pi - running the pivpn command

 2. Wait for the process to install the necessary packages.
-When it’s done, you will be brought to a screen that will inform you that PiVPN will allow you to install OpenVPN or WireGuard.
-Select OK.
+When it’s done, you will be brought to a screen that will start the PiVPN automated installer.

 How to Set up a WireGuard VPN Server on a Raspberry Pi - pivpn automated installer screenshot.